-If kratom is illegal in your part of the country and you’ve been taking it for medicinal or recreational purposes, whether or not it shows up in drug tests should be a concern.
-In addition, even in places where kratom is legal, testing for the substance may be allowed if an employee is showing signs of being under the influence.
+If kratom is illegal in your part of the country and you’ve been taking it for medicinal or recreational purposes.
+Whether or not it shows up in drug tests should be a concern.
+In addition, even in places where kratom is legal, testing for the substance may allowed if an employee is showing signs of being under the influence.

-The good news is, kratom will not be revealed in a typical five-panel SAMHSA test, which detects the most commonly used drugs, including marijuana, opiates, cocaine, amphetamines, and methamphetamines.
-Other panel tests, including 20-panels, also do not include kratom in the types of drugs to be detected.
+The good news is, kratom will not revealed in a typical five-panel SAMHSA test.
+Which detects the most commonly used drugs, including marijuana, opiates, cocaine, amphetamines, and methamphetamines.
+Other panel tests, including 20-panels, also do not include kratom in the types of drugs to detected.

 A blood test can detect not only the presence of kratom but its concentration levels, as well.
 As such, it can tell whether the donor is a frequent or occasional user.
 But blood cannot retain kratom for a long period and is therefore effective only in detecting recent use.

 A Kratom urine test, on the other hand, is valid even after five days of ingestion.
 It works pretty much the same as other urine drug testing cups.
 Employing immunoassay technology to detect the presence of mitragynine and hydroxymitragynine in the sample.
 It can reveal the results in 5 to 10 minutes.